Naveen-kumar02/Atliq_sql_project/README.md

 - The top-selling products are pen drives and gaming mice, indicating a high consumer preference in these categories.
 This suggests opportunities to expand product offerings and marketing efforts in these areas.
 -  The PC division's highest-selling product had significantly lower sales compared to other divisions, highlighting potential issues such as limited product variety or lack of market awareness.
 Further analysis is needed to improve performance.
 -  Ensure sufficient stock for high-demand products and consider targeted marketing strategies for the PC division to boost sales and align with consumer trends.

+10. Get the report of the gross sales amount for the customer "Atliq Exclusive" for each month in fiscal_year = 2021.
+This analysis to get an idea of low and high performing months and take strategic decisions,the Final output inclued contains these columns  month, year, gross sales amount